 This brings up two often-asked questions:

 How difficult is it to determine the paternity of a child when two fathers are closely-related (brothers)?
 Does testing two brothers decrease the accuracy or probability of the test?

-The truth is DNA testing is very accurate and unless the brothers are identical twins, the test will accurately reveal which one is the father.
-The biological father’s profile must match the child at ALL locations or loci tested which is usually 15 markers.
+The truth is DNA testing is very accurate and, unless the brothers are identical twins, the test will accurately reveal which one is the father.
+The biological father’s profile must match the child at ALL locations (loci) tested: usually 15 markers.
 It’s extremely unlikely that a brother would match a niece at all loci, unless he’s an identical twin to the brother.
 In that case their genetic profiles will be exactly the same and you wouldn’t be able to tell which one was the father.

-Any two people tested, even if unrelated, will likely share at least SOME markers in common, but a biological father and child will share ALL markers tested.
-Including the mother, testing additional markers or loci if needed and testing the other brother will identify more mismatches between the uncle and child and show stronger match between father and child.
+Any two people tested, even if unrelated, will likely share at least some markers in common, but a biological father and child will share all markers tested.
+Including the mother, testing additional markers or loci if needed and testing the other brother will identify more mismatches between the uncle and child and show stronger matches between father and child.

 Follow us on Facebook and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 888-404-4363, Mon-Fri from 9 AM to 6 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.